ofat/laravel-translatable-routes/README.md

 Once the package is installed you can use your translation strings in route defining with square brackets.

-To define group with added language prefix you can use `languageGroup` method and write all routes inside it.
+To define group with added language prefix you can use `localeGroup` method and write all routes inside it.

 ```php